 I’ve learned to harness my anxiety over the years.
 When I tell people, I struggle with anxiety, they don’t believe me.
 The first thing they point to is my calm demeanor.
 Yes, I’m an anxious person, and as I get older and learn more through working in public health, about trauma and its impacts on people, I can appreciate how my early life circumstances contributed to my anxiety.

-I have developed self-compassion over time.
-I’ve been working through my issues, but it’s a lifelong process.
-You can’t always foresee triggers, or may not even be aware of specific triggers, as is the case with me.
+I’ve been working on self-compassion and I think it’s lifelong process.
+You can’t always foresee triggers that spark the anxiety, or may not even be aware of specific triggers.
 Yet, these triggers can set the stage for some much needed work to get through issues that seemingly pop up randomly.

-In terms of calmness as it relates to my leadership, one particular class in graduate school made a significant impression on me.
-In this class, our instructor invited a different leader to speak to our class on a regular schedule.
+In terms of calmness as it relates to my leadership style, one particular class in graduate school made a significant impression on me.
+In this class, our professor invited a different leader from a different agency to speak to the students on a regular schedule.
 One particular leader was the head of a major federal department.
-During his leadership, a major catastrophe occurred that resulted in the loss of life….many lives.
+During his leadership term, a catastrophe occurred that resulted in the loss of life….many lives.
 It was mind blowing.
 It was an unrelenting mess for years.
-What he said got him through was an expression I had never used before.
-He said his biggest lesson in that circumstance was to “stay above the fray”.
-It was a phrase he’d learned as a result of being a pilot in the military.
+What he said got him through was an expression I had not heard or used before.
+He said the biggest lesson in that circumstance was to “stay above the fray”.
+It was a phrase he’d learned while being a pilot in the military.

 “Staying above the fray” in my opinion means to stay above the chaos.
 Don’t let the chaos seep inside of you.
 Don’t contribute to the chaos.
 Otherwise, you may lose your objectivity and problem solving sensibilities.
 The leader should have the level head.
 The leader should have the calm demeanor.
 It doesn’t mean you don’t feel emotion or empathy, but you’re not taking it in.
 There is strength in being calm, especially for people you are leading.
 Calmness means not overeacting, which may contribute to someone else’s anxiety.
 Calmness allows for quick and nimble thinking.